DanielRivasMD/Hypnos/README.md

 ## Overview

-Minimalist CLI for scheduling "downtime" timers that run scripts or send notifications
+CLI for scheduling "downtime" timers that run scripts or send notifications

-`hypnos` spawns background workers, keeps logs, tracks state, and lets inspecting or canceling timers
+`hypnos` spawns background sleepers, keeping logs, tracking state, and letting inspecting or canceling timers

-## Technical Architecture

-Hypnos is a Go-based CLI that cleanly separates its launcher from its worker, persists per-instance state on disk, and schedules timers in-process

 ### Core Framework

 - Built with **Cobra** for command definitions & **Viper** for loading TOML workflows
 - The launcher forks itself via os.Executable() + exec.Command(), invoking a
-  hidden "hibernate-run" subcommand as the detached worker
+  hidden "hibernate-private" subcommand as the detached sleeper

 ### Logic Schematic